-In 2007 Martha founded her own charitable foundation Antigone, and also serves as a Patron of AbilityNet, Reprieve, Camfed, and Just for Kids Law.
-In 2013 Martha was awarded a CBE.
+In 2007, Martha founded Antigone, her own charitable foundation.
+She also serves as a Patron of AbilityNet, Reprieve, Camfed, and Just for Kids Law.
+In 2013, Martha was awarded a CBE.
 In 1998, Martha co-founded Europe’s largest travel and leisure website, lastminute.com with Brent Hoberman.
 They took it public in 2000 and sold it in 2005.

 Marie-Laure Sauty de Chalon

-Marie-Laure is a member of the Antitrust Authority, board member of LVMH, and has been teaching “Changing Media” at SciencesPo Paris since 2007.
+Marie-Laure is a member of the Antitrust Authority and board member of LVMH who has been teaching “Changing Media” at SciencesPo Paris since 2007.